 Reorients the axes of the current plot to their default position.
 This can be useful if you've lost track of where you've rotated the plot to with the mouse.
+This also resets the zoom level to normal if you've changed it.

-⊞ Grid
+Grid